 - Coarsely grind the macadamia nuts, either in a food processor, on a copping board with a good knife.

 - Peel the avocados and chop in cubes.
-Toss with the lemon juice.
+Toss with the lemon juice and olive oil.

 - Peel pears and chop in cubes of the same size.